 More Movies & TV Shows

 So what about "The Goonies" movie and the TV show "Portlandia"?
-Well those were filmed in Astoria and Portland respectively, outside of Lane County.
+Those were filmed in Astoria and Portland respectively, outside of Lane County.
 But they are still ones every Oregonian should be see.
 And there are a ton more filmed in Lane County and even more in Oregon, so if you want to catch up on your local movie lore, there is plenty of Hollywood material to keep you busy!